kragen/knuth-interview-2006/README.md

 teach intolerance and you know, that you're supposed to only be, what do you say anyway?
 Only, only be appreciating of people who are like you, and so on, but that was absolutely not the case.
-I think we had a very good experience and it was, there was, one of my teachers was a little bit prejudiced against blacks, but he stood out, and we didn't pay any attention to him.
+I think we had a very good experience and it was, there was, **one of my teachers was a little bit prejudiced against blacks**, but he stood out, and we didn't pay any attention to him.

 So it was a, I think a really nice way to grow up, but nothing world class, in any sense of special, or, you know, special knowledge or unusual.

-I think I was kind of a wise guy, I think, I'd often sit in the back of the class and crack jokes, and the teachers didn't, didn't really like, the way, you know, my attitude.
+I think I was kind of a wise guy,
+I think, I'd often sit in the back of the class and crack jokes, and **the teachers didn't, didn't really like**, the way, you know, **my attitude**.
 But you know, they learned to live with it, and I didn't get, I didn't get spanked too often.

-We had good music also, in the school, for singing, and, but we also had a lot of freedom, so I remember like, we had a circle of four or five friends, and when we were in Fifth and Sixth Grade, we started doing some little projects, like we got hold of a tape recorder, this was in the 1940s, and we tried to write scripts for fake radio programs, and we pretended we were on the radio, and we put on these little shows, and recorded them.
-My friends and I started a school newspaper.
-We called it "Newsweak", spelled W, E, A, K, of course.
+We had good music also, in the school, for singing, and, but we also had a lot of freedom, so I remember like, we had a circle of four or five friends, and when we were in Fifth and Sixth Grade, we started doing some little projects, like we got hold of a tape recorder, this was in the 1940s, and we tried to write scripts for fake radio programs, and we **pretended we were on the radio**, and we put on these little shows, and recorded them.

+My friends and I **started a school newspaper**.
+We called it “**Newsweak**”, spelled W, E, A, K, of course.
 And in that paper we would tell stories about things going on in the school, but also we recycled a lot of corny jokes we had seen in books, and had a puzzle page and things like that.
-But that was when I, I had my first experience in writing, and as I say, we had good English in that school, so from early on, I had a lot of training in things that had to do with languages, and then a chance to do some creative work with things like these skits.)
+But that was when I, I had **my first experience in writing**, and as I say, we had good English in that school, so from early on, I had a lot of training in things that had to do with languages, and then a chance to do some creative work with things like these skits.

 [3 - My mother](http://webofstories.com/play/17062)
 ---------------------------------------------------